TaranSingh50/SpeechSense/replit.md

 SpeechPath is a professional healthcare application designed for speech-language pathologists and patients to perform comprehensive speech analysis with AI-powered stuttering detection.
 The platform enables audio recording, file upload, automated speech analysis, and professional report generation for clinical use.

-**MAJOR ARCHITECTURAL CHANGE COMPLETED**: The application has been successfully converted from Node.js/TypeScript to Python/FastAPI as requested by the user.
-The Python implementation provides the same functionality with improved performance and easier AI integration capabilities.
+**MIGRATION STATUS**: Successfully migrated from Replit Agent to Replit environment ✅ COMPLETE (January 31, 2025)

-**Conversion Status**: ✅ COMPLETE (January 29, 2025)
+**Recent Updates**:
-- All authentication endpoints converted and tested ✅
+- Fixed form validation for firstName, lastName, and email in registration ✅
-- Database models updated to match existing PostgreSQL schema ✅
+- Implemented proper logout navigation to redirect users to login screen ✅
-- JWT authentication with bcrypt password hashing ✅
+- Resolved all TypeScript errors and validation issues ✅
-- Speech analysis functionality converted ✅
+- Application running smoothly on port 5000 with proper authentication flow ✅
-- FastAPI application running on port 3001 ✅
+- Database schema successfully pushed and configured ✅

 ## User Preferences